 After a serial killer imitates the plots of his novels, successful mystery novelist Richard "Rick" Castle receives permission from the Mayor of New York City to tag along with an NYPD homicide investigation team for research purposes.

 Fresh out of the farm, Annie Walker must adapt to the challenging life of a CIA operative under the guidance of her handler, Auggie.
 But soon she realizes her recruit might have to do with her last boyfriend rather than her talent.

-Michael Westen, a seasoned US spy, is suddenly 'burned', i.e. discredited, without any form of procedure.
+Michael Westen, a seasoned U.S. spy, is suddenly "burned", i.e. discredited, without any form of procedure.
 He survives by doing impossible jobs for desperate people in Miami, where his mother lives.
-Michael is usually aided by trusted former FBI informer Sam and his ex girlfriend Fiona.
+Michael is usually aided by his ex-girlfriend Fiona and trusted former FBI informer Sam.
 Written by

 [...]
 See more »

 200 of 223 people found this review helpful.